Transparent dark purple Travel Guide by Insurte logo

 Your nationality is the country that issued your passport.

-In the coming years, you will be able to apply for a Croatian visa online through the official EU VAP platform.
+That said, in the coming years, you will be able to apply online through the official EU VAP platform.
 At this time, EU VAP hasn’t gone into effect yet, but it’s expected to be operational by 2030.

 That said, applying for a visa through EU VAP is mostly online.
 There is one mandatory in-person part of the process, and that’s biometric collection, which will happen at a visa application center.